ervinb/ervinb.github.io/_posts/12-09-2015-custom-unity-shortcuts.md

 #### Our second and third actions

-When you hear an awesome song for the first time, you might want to throw a bunch of starts at it so having an action for that may be useful.
+When you hear an awesome song for the first time, you might want to throw a bunch of stars at it, so having an action for that may be useful.
 Create a new action for rating the current song.
-Heck let's add another action, which will trigger a notification with the name of the currently playing track.
+Heck, let's add another action, which will trigger a notification with the name of the currently playing track.

 {% highlight bash %}